RigsOfRods/rigs-of-rods/README.md

 ## Controls
 Depending on the vehicle there are a lot of commands.
-For a graphical overview refer to ``` doc/keysheet.pdf ```
+For a graphical overview refer to [doc/keysheet.pdf](doc/keysheet.pdf)
 For an indepth view refer to ``` $user/.rigsofrods/config/input.map ```
 Please note that certain vehicles come with their own specific commands not represented in the above sources.
-In this case see the vehicles documentation or use 'T' key ingame for a list of commands.
+In this case see the vehicle's documentation or use 'T' key ingame for a list of commands.

-##### Basic commands:
+##### Basic controls:

 | key                            | effect                                               |
 |--------------------------------|------------------------------------------------------|